This event took place on Wednesday 10 March 2021. The recording is now available on this page.

-International Women's Day is celebrated on 8 March on the theme of '#ChooseToChallenge'.
+International Women's Day was celebrated on 8 March on the theme of '#ChooseToChallenge'.

 The Covid-19 pandemic has resulted in massive school closures, with more than one billion learners worldwide affected.
 This phenomenal crisis has the potential to exacerbate existing gender inequalities in education and create new challenges.

-In this webinar, we will hear from teachers from around the world on the effect that lockdown in their respective countries has had on the gap in engagement and access to learning for girls.
+In this webinar, we heard from teachers from around the world on the effect that lockdown in their respective countries has had on the gap in engagement and access to learning for girls.

 About the panel

-This will be a panel event, with speakers from around the world, followed by questions from the audience.
+This was a panel event, with speakers from around the world, followed by questions from the audience.

 Alice Wekesa is a Senior Gender and Inclusion Consultant at the British Council and is based in Kenya.
 Her role entails capacity building and supporting British Council colleagues to integrate gender equality considerations in programme design and delivery.
-Alice will chair the live event.
+Alice chaired the live event.